wintercameearly/home-energy-management-system/README.md

 4. Notifications on Energy Usage

 ## Technologies Used
-This work was written in Python
+This work was written in Python.

 It utilizes a Current Transformer Clamp and the RPICT3T1 for CURRENT measurement and a ZMPT101B Voltage Transformer with the ESP8266 for Voltage Measurement.

 Both of these are connected to a Raspberry Pi over serial to compute into power and send *almost* Real-Time readings to Google Cloud Platform and adafruit.io

-Adafruit.io Dashboard shows the readings ot the Entire Home Power Usage
+Adafruit.io Dashboard as seen below shows the readings ot the Entire Home Power Usage

 ![Dashboard](https://github.com/wintercameearly/undergrad_proj/blob/master/Picture1.png)

 GCP recieves readings from RaspberryPi through Cloud IoT core and Pub/Sub GCP hosts an RNN-LSTM Model on Cloud AI Platform, adapted from (https://github.com/GoogleCloudPlatform/professional-services/tree/master/examples/e2e-home-appliance-status-monitoring
-) to carry out Energy Disaggregation.
+)to carry out Energy Disaggregation.
-Responses from the Model are sent to Adafruit.io via its HTTP API on a Feed , and sent as Notifications to users via the Twillio API with the use of Google Cloud Functions
+Responses from the Model are sent to Adafruit.io via its HTTP API on a Feed (As seen in "Appliance Status" above) , and sent as Notifications to users via the Twillio API with the use of Google Cloud Functions.

 Also added some features with IFTTT for Voice Control and a diluted form of Demand Response